-Carpenters are well-compensated and in high demand.
-According to the Bureau of Labor Statistics, the average carpenter made $48,330 in 2019.
-Over the next decade, 89,000 carpenter positions will become available each year.
+Carpenters are well-compensated.
+According to the Bureau of Labor Statistics, carpenters made a median yearly wage of $49,520 ($23.81 per hour) in 2020.
+Over the next decade, 20,100 carpenter positions will become available each year.
 The benefits of being a carpenter extend beyond the financial.
 The work of a carpenter is varied, interesting, flexible, and rewarding.

 To enjoy these benefits, you need to know how to become a carpenter.
 This guide outlines that process and helps you start building your career today.

 Becoming a carpenter most often begins once a person has a high school diploma or GED.
 If you're still in high school and are considering a career as a carpenter, you can take some initial steps now to prepare.
 If you've already graduated from high school, these initial steps remain important.

 Assess Your Skills and Determine If Carpentry Is a Good Fit For You

 To prepare to succeed as a carpenter, you'll need specific skills.
 Before training to become a carpenter, it's wise to evaluate yourself for these skills and determine what you need to learn and strengthen.